In #MeToo era, women campaign with personal stories of abuse and harassment

 After going public about her experiences, Flores, the Chicago activist, said she was overwhelmed by the response from both constituents and other candidates.

-There was an "outpouring of support, but also a familiarity of people saying, 'This is my story too,'" she said.
+She said there was an "outpouring of support, but also a familiarity of people saying, 'This is my story, too.'"